byjosh/index_formatter/README.md

 ## Running the script

-Put your input CSV file (called input.csv in exmples below) in same folder as the index_to_html.py script.
+Put your input CSV file (called input.csv in examples below) in same folder as the index_to_html.py script.

 index_to_html.py is the script to run in the terminal or Powershell